top of page

 • Dec 23, 2025

 Doomscrolling LinkedIn over holiday coffee?
-If you're pro-eyeing a 2026 career shift—with kids' activities, mortgage payments, and that nagging "what if" runway question—you're not alone.
-Getting a clear read on your household's monthly expenses isn't about nickel-and-diming lattes; it's the baseline for every smart move in the year ahead.
+If you're contemplating a career shift in 2026—with kids' activities, mortgage payments, and that nagging "what if" question—you're not alone.
+Understanding your household's monthly expenses is crucial.
+It's not just about cutting back on lattes; it's the foundation for every smart financial decision in the year ahead.

-Fixed expenses like mortgage and utilities lock in 50-60% of most high cost of living area (HCOLA) family budgets, while discretionary (dining out, kids' sports) hits 25-35%, leaving 10-20% for automated savings and investments.
-Knowing these percentages with rough certainty lets you stress-test scenarios—like a sabbatical or side hustle—without the fog.
-No perfection required; averages over two or three months reveal the truth.
+Fixed expenses, such as your mortgage and utilities, typically consume 50-60% of most high-cost-of-living area (HCOLA) family budgets.
+Discretionary spending, which includes dining out and kids' sports, accounts for 25-35%.
+This leaves only 10-20% for automated savings and investments.
+Knowing these percentages helps you stress-test various scenarios, like taking a sabbatical or starting a side hustle, without the uncertainty.
+You don't need perfection; averages over two or three months will reveal the truth.

 High Cost of Living Family Example: Couple with 2 Kids